jdferreira/data-processing-book/en/modules/module3.md

 8. Submit your code and the answers to the quiz below to moodle.

-## Quiz:
+## After the class:
-1. Observe in `sequences.csv` that some enzymes appear more than once.
+1. Observe in `sequences.csv` that some enzymes appear more than once, and try to explain why?
-Can you explain why?

-2. Describe the code in step 5 line by line.
-Use comments to do it.